Emerge-Lab/gpudrive/examples/tutorials/07_agent_behavior_diversity.md

 ## Conclusion

 Reward conditioning is a simple but powerful technique for creating diverse agent behaviors in simulation.
-By conditioning agents on different reward weights, we can create a spectrum of behaviors from a single policy, resulting in more realistic and varied simulations.
-We showed how you can get started with this with `gpudrive`.
+By conditioning agents on different reward weights, we can create a spectrum of behaviors from a single policy, resulting in more varied simulations.
+We showed how you can get started with reward conditioning in `gpudrive`.